- 3 cups all-purpose flour

 - 3 to 4 tablespoons milk

-- 8 cups thinly sliced peeled tart apples
+- 8 cups thinly sliced peeled baking apples

 - 2 tablespoons quick-cooking tapioca